School/Department School of Management

 Cranfield School of Management (SOM) is a leading provider of innovative, practical management education focused on the outcomes for learners and organisations.
 We are a world leader in research and education on leadership and management, delivering outstanding scholarship and excellent teaching through our distinctive academics and their direct engagement with practice.

 Degree apprenticeships (Masterships ®) are a new venture for the University and constitute a multi-million pound revenue stream.
 The School’s Mastership programmes include the Exec MBA, MSc in Logistics and Supply Chain Management, MSc in Management and Leadership, MSc in Retail and Digital Banking and MSc in Business and Strategic Leadership (closed company corporate MSc).
-Starting with the Exec MBA with Grant Thornton, which was launched in September 2017, we have grown our number of students studying under on Apprenticeships Programmes to over 600.
-This represents extraordinary growth in a short period, therefore it has led to the creation of this new role.
+Starting with the Exec MBA with Grant Thornton, which was launched in September 2017, we have grown our number of students studying under on Apprenticeships Programmes to over 700.
+This represents extraordinary growth in a short period, and we recruiting this additional role into the team to maintain the level of service.

-Reporting to the School of Management’s Director of Finance and Operations, this challenging role encompasses creation of a new service within the School, supporting students and their employers through the Apprenticeship process to success, balancing resources against the demands placed upon the Service.
+Reporting to the School of Management’s Director of Finance and Operations, this challenging role encompasses supporting students and their employers through the Apprenticeship process to success, balancing resources against the demands placed upon the Service.

 The Apprenticeship Tutor will be responsible for ensuring each Apprenticeship student is given support and guidance to help them to successfully complete the End Point Assessment.
-You will support each student in translating their academic learning to achieve the skills, behaviours and competencies required by the relevant Apprenticeship standard.
+You will support each student in translating their academic learning to apply the knowledge, skills, behaviours required by the relevant Apprenticeship standard in the workplace.
 You will be both able to coach and support students across a range of sectors, as well as evaluate and advise on submission of End Point Assessments.

 The role will also be required to work with departments outside of SOM who are also aligned to the Mastership activity within the University.